grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 Next, let's configure a contact point in Grafana's Alerting UI to send notifications to our webhook endpoint.

 1. Return to Grafana.
 In Grafana's sidebar, hover over the **Alerting** (bell) icon and then click **Contact points**.
-1. Click **+ Add contact point**.
+1. Click **+ Create contact point**.
 1. In **Name**, write **Webhook**.
 1. In **Integration**, choose **Webhook**.
 1. In **URL**, paste the endpoint to your webhook endpoint.
 1. Click **Test**, and then click **Send test notification** to send a test alert to your webhook endpoint.
-1. Navigate back to [Webhook.site](https://webhook.site/).
+1. Navigate back to _Webhook.site_.
 On the left side, there's now a `POST /` entry.
 Click it to see what information Grafana sent.

    {{< figure src="/media/docs/alerting/alerting-webhook-detail.png" max-width="1200px" caption="A POST entry in Webhook.site" >}}